TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.5.md

 ---

-And he said unto them, The Son of man is lord of the sabbath.
+He said to them, "The Son of Man is lord of the Sabbath."